Danielby13/knn_classifier/README.md

 python knn_classifier.py [path of hhd_dataset]
 ```
 When the program ends:
 	the program will export csv and text file where "knn_classifier.py" is placed.
 	the csv contain confusion matrix
-	the text file contain the accuracy for each letter and the best k and distance function (euclidean or chi2 square)
+	and the text file contain the accuracy for each letter and the best k and distance function (euclidean or chi2 square)

 ## Authors:
 * Daniel Ben Yair